 I commented on a lovely baby, the child of the daughter of the house, only to find, when I asked to be introduced to the husband, that he did not exist.
 Though the family may have deplored this fact, the baby—certainly the most blameless party—was adored.
 Remembering the intense hypocrisy surrounding immoral behaviour in my part of the world when I was young, and the secret disposal of the unwanted illegitimate child, I could not but feel this attitude was much better, and certainly much fairer to the child, who grew up in a home surrounded by the love it was entitled to.
 As openly acknowledged illegitimate children are very common in many parts of the world, Bahá’ís from other places, with other standards, must be extremely careful to in no way hurt or insult other people as regards their moral mores or customs; our duty is to be better Bahá’ís ourselves and through our example help others to change the pattern of their lives to conform to the laws of God for this Day.
 As Bahá’u’lláh so aptly puts it in His luminous Hidden Words: “How couldst thou forget thine own faults and busy thyself with the faults of others?
 Whoso doeth this is accursed of me.”

 According to the standards given us in this Dispensation by Bahá’u’lláh, to find moral behaviour in conformity with His teachings anywhere in the world today is extremely difficult.
-The best person, therefore, to begin reforming is one’s own self.
+The best person, therefore, to begin reforming is ones own self.

 I firmly believe, however, that Bahá’í Assemblies, national or local, as well as their committees, should be much more vigilant in supervising the arrangements made for travelling teachers and the accommodation provided for them as regards sleeping arrangements; the same applies to schools and institutes.
 An unmarried couple or young men and women should not be accommodated on Bahá’í property with no chaperon.
 Whether their moral behaviour is above reproach